mikera/core.matrix/README.md

 ### Do not use yet!

+This library is experimental / subject to rapid change.

 Contributions / ideas welcome however.

-This is an open proof of concept.

 see discussions:
  - https://github.com/tel/clatrix/issues/7